 And…it actually worked really well.
 It worked so well that I had people asking me to teach them how to be a great bookkeeper.
 Since I was only doing it for my own staff, at the time, I didn't have the time.

-Fast-forward 7 years and Bookkeeper Business Academy was born.
+Fast-forward 7 years and Bookkeeper Launch was born.

 I created this business with the vision of training an army of 10,000 great bookkeepers.
 Business owners need a great bookkeeper who has their back.
 I am excited to help aspiring great bookkeepers AND business owners.